binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    * A false assumption often encountered that somehow the data you provide is safer by default on your CSPs network
    * Your CSP can be forced by governing authorities to give up the data you entrust to them, as we discuss in the [Giving up Secrets](#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets) subsection

-3. Do you encrypt all communications between servers within your data centres?
+3. Do you encrypt all communications between servers within your data centres and also your service providers?

    How is your data encrypted in transit (as discussed in the Management of Application Secrets subsections of the Web Applications chapter?
 In reality, you have no idea what paths it will take once in your CSPs possession, and could very well be intercepted without your knowledge.